IC-Alchemy/MudrasSequencer/README.md

 ### Matrix Overview

 This module manages a 32-button capacitive touch matrix using a single MPR121 sensor.
-It handles scanning, debouncing, and event dispatching.
+It handles scanning and event dispatching.

-### Matrix Scanning and Debouncing
+### Matrix Scanning and Event Dispatch

 - The matrix is logically arranged as 4 rows by 8 columns.
-- Rows 1-3 require both row and column inputs to be touched.
-- Row 4 buttons are detected by column input only, with additional checks to avoid conflicts.
-- Debouncing is implemented with a 10ms debounce interval.
-- Raw touch states are compared to debounced states to detect changes.
+- Each button corresponds to a unique (row, column) pair.
+- The matrix is scanned frequently (e.g., every 1ms) by reading the MPR121 sensor's touch bits.
+- Button state changes (pressed or released) are detected by comparing current and previous states.
+- When a button state changes, an event is dispatched via a user-registered callback.

 ### Event Handling

 - Button press and release events are dispatched via a user-registered event handler callback.
 - Events include the button index (0-31) and event type (pressed or released).
+- A dedicated rising edge callback can be registered to trigger on the first press of a button (transition from released to pressed).
 - The matrix module does not implement application logic; it only provides clean event notifications.

 ### API Functions

 - `Matrix_init(Adafruit_MPR121 *sensor)`: Initialize matrix with MPR121 sensor instance.
-- `Matrix_scan()`: Scan matrix and update debounced states; call frequently (e.g., every 1ms).
+- `Matrix_scan()`: Scan matrix and update states; call frequently.
-- `Matrix_getButtonState(uint8_t idx)`: Query debounced state of a button.
+- `Matrix_getButtonState(uint8_t idx)`: Query current state of a button.
 - `Matrix_setEventHandler(void (*handler)(const MatrixButtonEvent &))`: Register event handler callback.
+- `Matrix_setRisingEdgeHandler(void (*handler)(uint8_t buttonIndex))`: Register rising edge callback.
 - `Matrix_printState()`: Print current button states to serial for debugging.

 ---